 Publish the content in the knowledge base or on the website

-After implementing a recommendation, it’s worth marking it as completed if the panel offers such an option.
+After implementing a recommendation, it’s a good idea to mark it as completed if the panel offers such an option.

 This helps organize your work and separate finished tasks from those that still need action.